130 to 400 AT: The Interplanetary Age

 162 - The first permanent colony on Vesta is established

-163 - The first design by the Cult of the Exsanguinated Giraffe posted its first design on the NanoDot datasphere site
+163 - The first design by the Cult of the Exsanguinated Giraffe is posted on the NanoDot datasphere site.

 165 - Discovery of the "Weeping Wall" of Satori Crater, Planitia, Mars.

-170 - Gaianist Philosophies; publication of the public domain cryptopagan webbook Earth Rightes.
+170 - Gaianist Philosophies; publication of the public domain cryptopagan webbook Earth Rights.
 A number of Gaianist philosophies become popular.
 These emphasize humanism and respect for the environment.

 180 AT (2150 c.e.)

 180's - Governments unable to stop the spread of "Gloriously Bright", a germline cell patch adding the 43102 gene for increased working memory and intelligence patented by Mentor Biosys.
-The massive spread of pirated genes makes it increasingly hard to enforce gene patents, and the human enhancement industry begins to move towards a business model where new versions and fashions rather than holding on to current patents (much like the software and music industry last century).
+The massive spread of pirated gene sequences makes it increasingly hard to enforce specific gene patents, and the human enhancement industry begins to move towards a business model that depends on versions and fashions rather than long-term patents (much like the software and music industry last century).

 184 - First permanent scientific outpost on Europa.

-186 - Construction begins on EF-1 - intended as an emergency meeting point (and safe haven) for the EF parliament.
+186 - Construction begins on EF-1 - intended as an emergency meeting point (and safe haven) for the European Federation parliament.

 190 - Solipsist AIs begin to lose philosophical credit and influence.

-190 - Corporate owned space station and moon bases under construction become tax haven for business.
-Elsewhere, up to 80% unemployment.
-Family business Lee Interorbital had a fleet of LEO shuttles.
+190 - Corporate owned space stations and moon bases under construction become tax havens for business.
+Lee Interorbital has a fleet of LEO shuttles.

 190's - Dozens of independent mining companies are sending craft to the Asteroid Belt, each relying on the return fuel mining operations to get back to Earth orbit with their cargo of metals.